Pierre in Hughes County, South Dakota — The American Midwest (Upper Plains)

 1990 State of the State Address

 Location.
 44° 21.96′ N, 100° 20.688′ W. Marker is in Pierre, South Dakota, in Hughes County.
-Marker is on East Capitol Avenue.
+It is on East Capitol Avenue.
 Located on the grounds of the South Dakota State Capitol building.
 Touch for map.
 Marker is at or near this postal address: 599 E Capitol Ave, Pierre SD 57501, United States of America.
 Touch for directions.

-Sioux Falls Development Foundation
+Roger Hainje, President, Sioux Falls Development Foundation.

-Photographed By Ruth VanSteenwyk, April 2, 2021
+Photographed by Ruth VanSteenwyk, April 2, 2021

 3. Fighting Stallions Memorial

-28th Governor of South Dakota
+George S. Mickelson, 28th Governor of South Dakota.

 South Dakota was just a century old